-The internal audit organisation makes independent reports on its auditing activities for the management bodies at quarterly and annual intervals.
-In its quarterly reports it gives a group-level, summary account of the audits conducted in the given quarter, the risks identified in the course of its own audits and audits conducted by the authorities, and the success of any action taken to eliminate them.
+The internal audit organisation makes independent group-level reports on its auditing activities for the management bodies at quarterly and annual intervals.
+In its quarterly reports it gives a summary account of the audits conducted by the Group's internal audit organisations, the risks identified in the course of its own audits and audits conducted by the authorities, and the success of any action taken to eliminate them.
 In exceptional cases that require immediate intervention, it provides the management with extraordinary briefings.
 The audit organisation reports annually on the performance of the tasks set out in the group-level annual plan, the audits conducted and other activities, and on the circumstances of the organisation's operation, as well as on any changes to the internal audit system.